Kairotic/mistakes/07_mathematikal.md

 # Understanding plain weave

-Our initial attempt at reaching an understanding of the complexities of weaving predated the WeavingCodes:CodingWeaves project and took place during the Mathematickal arts workshop [http://fo.am/mathematickal_arts/] at Foam Brussels in 2011.
+Our initial attempt at reaching an understanding of the complexities of weaving predated the WeavingCodes project and took place during the Mathematickal arts workshop [http://fo.am/mathematickal_arts/] at Foam Brussels in 2011.
 This workshop, with Tim Boykett and textile designer and educator Carole